sensedeep/dynamodb-onetable/README.md

 ### Table Contexts

-Each `Table` can defined a `context` of properties that are blended with `Model` properties before writing items to the database.
+Each `Table` has a `context` of properties that are blended with `Model` properties before writing items to the database.
 The table `context` is useful to store global properties that apply to multiple models.
 An example would be adding an accountID to the attributes of items that are owned by the account.
+Use the `Table.setContext` method to initialize the context.

 ### Table Methods